anycogs/Anything/final.md

 Alice Lee: I worked on the front-end development of the overall application which includes the home page, article page, archive page, and navigation bar.
 I implemented a masonry layout for the article page and creating the map icons on the home page.
+I prototyped the designs in the beginning and created digital prototypes in Figma.

 Senyan Luo